 - Influencers are truly ruling this online space, setting the tone, course and standards of posting.

 Furthermore, Instagram users are diverse: whether it be beauty bloggers, musicians, outstanding visual artists, or stay-at-home-moms offering amazing workout plans, Insta is a place for all these interest groups.
 A beauty of Instagram is that it’s offering everyone an equal opportunity to grow a massive audience and earn money from it as well.

 We’re not sharing these information for fun sake (only).
 Knowing which target groups are using a particular social media platform, and are those aligned with your desired market/buyer personas, could make your growth easier and faster.

-Instagram is a place for almost 50% of brands online, for it has been recognized as a powerful business tool.
+Instagram is a great platform for brands, for it has been recognized as a powerful business tool.
+Did you know that there are more than 25 million brand accounts on this platforms nowadays?
+And 90 of the world’s top 100 brands use Instagram to promote their products and services?
 So, join in the game and start leveraging this social media giant (we got your back)!

 How to Structure a Sensational Instagram Post: Images and Captions

 “Everything on Instagram revolves around visuals” would be an understatement.

 Honestly, mouth-watering images are a body and soul of this social media platform.
 But, before we dive into the nitty-gritty of post structure, it would be valuable to see how you should set the base – your Instagram profile.

 What the Best Instagram Profiles Have in Common